 I joined the University of Surrey as Lecturer in Spanish in 2018, having previously held posts at Queen's University Belfast and the University of St Andrews, where I completed my PhD in 2016.
-I am currently OWRI Visiting Fellow at the Institute of Modern Languages Research, School of Advanced Study, University of London, on the AHRC Open World Research Initiative Translingual Strand 'Cross-Language Dynamics: Reshaping Community' https://crosslanguagedynamics.blogs.sas.ac.uk/.
-In October 2017, I was Visiting Lecturer at the Universidad de Santiago de Compostela.
+In 2018, I was OWRI Visiting Fellow at the Institute of Modern Languages Research, School of Advanced Study, University of London, on the AHRC Open World Research Initiative Translingual Strand 'Cross-Language Dynamics: Reshaping Community'.
+I was previously Visiting Lecturer at the Universidade de Santiago de Compostela.
 In 2019 I was awarded the University of Surrey Vice Chancellor's Award for Early Career Teacher of the Year.

 University roles and responsibilities

 - PTY Visiting Tutor

 Affiliations and memberships

 - Contemporary Spanish and Galician literary and cultural studies